DEV Community

 2. **Avoid I/O Bottlenecks

-• High-Throughput Storage: If you’re training on large datasets, consider using Amazon FSx for Lustre or ephemeral NVMe SSDs for faster data access.
+• High-Throughput Storage: For large datasets while training, it is a good practice to use Amazon FSx for Lustre or instance stores (ephemeral NVMe SSDs) for faster access.

 • Optimized Data Formats: Use TFRecord (TensorFlow) or RecordIO (MXNet), or store multiple samples in single files to reduce overhead.